djboni/pmbok6/business-documents/business-case.md

 # Business case

+- Business needs
+- Analysis of the situation
-- Business goals and objectives
+- Objectives and reasons for project initiation
-- Issues
+- Recommendation
-- Opportunities
+- Evaluation criteria
 - Economic feasibility study